shahisa/iLeaps/README.md

 # iLeaps
 Currently make sure no scroll ability for user.
 And no noise for clicking buttons.
 In UIWebview.
-The Web link is :
+The Web link is : google.com
+Just allow user to access. it and no scrolling.